jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (d) the tax shortfall is due to an application of IFRSs which, if viewed objectively, passes the standard of being about as likely as not to represent acceptable accounting practice under IFRSs; and
   (e) the taxpayer has fully disclosed the IFRS-related tax position.
 (1D) A taxpayer does not take an unacceptable tax position to the extent to which they have taken their position because they have relied on a Commissioner's official opinion.
-(2) A taxpayer is liable to pay a shortfall penalty if the taxpayer takes an unacceptable tax position in relation to income tax and the tax shortfall arising from the taxpayer's tax position is more than both—
+(2) A taxpayer is liable to pay a shortfall penalty if the taxpayer takes an unacceptable tax position in relation to income tax as defined in section YA 1 of the Income Tax Act 2007, but ignoring the effect of section RA 2 of that Act, and the tax shortfall arising from the taxpayer's tax position is more than both—
   (a) $50,000:
   (b) 1% of the taxpayer's total tax figure for the relevant return period.
 (3) For the purposes of this section, a taxpayer's total tax figure is—that is shown as tax paid or payable, or as net losses of the taxpayer, or as a refund to which the taxpayer is entitled, in a tax return provided by the taxpayer for the return period.